Cary-Chan/Statistical-Modeling-and-Machine-Learning-in-R/_README.md

 Statistical Modeling and Machine Learning in R

-This repository contains several cases about the implementation of different algorithms using R. Ten popular algorithems are displaied here including:
+This repository contains several cases about the implementation of different algorithms using R. Several popular algorithems are displaied here including:

 1) Decision Tree
 2) Bagging